GogoHYX/DSC180_sleep_apnea/index.md

 As a result light exposure during unnatural times can detrimentally affect sleep, which is necessary for human health and function.
 Sleep deprivation or impairment can lead to many health issues such as impairment to cognition [6], metabolism [7], and immune response [8].
 This leads to the focus of this project, which is to determine the effects of light exposure on sleep quality.

 ### Data
 The data used in this project comes from the Sueño Ancillary study done by The Hispanic Community Health Study / Study of Latinos (HCHS/SOL).
 The data is composed of wrist-worn actimetry sensor data taken over the course of one week for each participant (n=2252).
-Measurements are taken from the sensor in thirty second intervals and consist of blue, green, red and white light intensities, locomotor activity, time, and sleep interval indicators.
+Measurements are taken from the sensor in thirty-second intervals and consist of blue, green, red, and white light intensities, locomotor activity, time, and sleep interval indicators [9].
 One notable feature that we use is the interval indicator, which describes whether the patient is asleep, awake or resting for a given epoch.
 This uses the study’s sleep/wake detection algorithm to determine.

 ![image](https://user-images.githubusercontent.com/46830657/157585465-e7683746-5a5c-4a01-a79f-d8ff56efaa51.png)